Zen Cart Review

 - Call For Price For B2B: Hide your product prices for B2B selling.

 - Quantity Discounts For B2B: Set different prices for different quantities.

-- Restrict Site Access: Also for B2B selling.
-You can choose to only allow confirmed customers to access your store, or you can let customers browse but not purchase.
+- Restrict Site Access: Also for B2B selling, you can choose to allow only confirmed customers to access your store or let customers browse but not purchase.

 - Customer Group Pricing: Change your prices based on who’s browsing.

-- Newsletters & Product Notification: Set up an email campaign.
-Notify customers when products are back in stock.
+- Newsletters & Product Notification: Set up an email campaign, and notify customers when products are back in stock.

 - Organize By Category: List the same product under multiple categories.

 - Multiple Product Images: You can set your larger images to be featured as popups.